 Biderator is an auction platform for the construction sector.
 It connects contractors to clients and provides them with a transparent bidding process.

-A client with over 20 years of experience wanted to develop Biderator to solve the everyday challenges of the construction businesses, so they send Relevant a request.
-Despite the gap in time zones, our team managed to set up a comfortable, cooperative environment.
-We regularly recorded videos of team meetings and shared them with the client so they can watch them any time.
+A client with over 20 years of experience wanted to develop Biderator to solve the everyday challenges of the construction businesses, so they sent Relevant a request.
+Despite the time zone gap, our team managed to set up a comfortable and collaborative environment.

 Reasonable software development rates, a considerable talent pool, and highly experienced engineers are only a few reasons why Ukraine ranks among the best countries to outsource software development.

 If you have already decided to hire software developers in Ukraine, your next step should be finding a qualified tech partner.
-When choosing an outsourcing provider, pay attention to their expertise, years on the market, customer reviews, and completed projects.
+When choosing an outsourcing provider, pay attention to their expertise, experience, customer reviews, and completed projects.